jtobin/mwc-probability/README.md

 A simple probability distribution type, where distributions are characterized by sampling functions.

-This implementation is a thin layer over @mwc-random@, which handles RNG state-passing automatically by using a @PrimMonad@ like @IO@ or @ST s@ under the hood.
+This implementation is a thin layer over `mwc-random`, which handles RNG state-passing automatically by using a `PrimMonad` like `IO` or `ST s` under the hood.

 Includes Functor, Applicative, Monad, and MonadTrans instances.